How to Send Mass DMs on Twitter Safely in 2026

 The highest-converting Twitter mass DM strategies include pre-engagement:

-- Day 3-4: Reply to one of their tweets with something valuable
+- Day 3 to 4: Reply to one of their tweets with something valuable

-- Day 5-7: They start recognizing your profile
+- Day 5 to 7: They start recognizing your profile

-When someone receives a DM from an account that's been engaging with their content, it doesn't feel like spam.
+When someone receives a DM from an account that has been engaging with their content, it does not feel like spam.
 It feels like a natural progression of a relationship.

 Step 4: Personalize Every Message